-Modifications Class Note: See § 270.42(g) for modification procedures to be used for the management of newly listed or identified wastes 7.
-Shakedown and trial burn: a.
-Modification of the trial burn plan or any of the permit conditions applicable during the shakedown period for determining operational readiness after construction, the trial burn period, or the period immediately fol- lowing the trial burn 2 b.
-Authorization of up to an additional 720 hours of waste burning during the shakedown period for deter- mining operational readiness after construction, with the prior approval of the Director 11 c.
-Changes in the operating requirements set in the permit for conducting a trial burn, provided the change is minor and has received the prior approval of the Director 11 d.
-Changes in the ranges of the operating requirements set in the permit to reflect the results of the trial burn, provided the change is minor and has received the prior approval of the Director 11 8.
-Substitution of an alternative type of nonhazardous waste fuel that is not specified in the permit 1 9.
-Technology changes needed to meet standards under 40 CFR part 63 (Subpart EEE-National Emission Standards for Hazardous Air Pollutants From Hazardous Waste Combustors), provided the procedures of § 270.42(j) are followed.
-11 10.
-Changes to RCRA permit provisions needed to support transition to 40 CFR part 63 (Subpart EEE-National Emission Standards for Hazardous Air Pollutants From Hazardous Waste Combustors), provided the procedures of § 270.42(k) are followed.
-M. Containment Buildings.
-1. Modification or addition of containment building units: a.
-Resulting in greater than 25% increase in the facility's containment building storage or treatment capacity 3 b.
-Resulting in up to 25% increase in the facility's containment building storage or treatment capacity 2 2.
-Modification of a containment building unit or secondary containment system without increasing the capacity of the unit 2 3.
-Replacement of a containment building with a containment building that meets the same design standards provided: a.
-The unit capacity is not increased 1 b.
-The replacement containment building meets the same conditions in the permit 1 4.
-Modification of a containment building management practice 2 5.
-Storage or treatment of different wastes in containment buildings: a.
-That require additional or different management practices 3 b.
-That do not require additional or different management practices 2 N. Corrective Action: 1.
-Approval of a corrective action management unit pursuant to § 264,552 32 2.
-Approval of a temporary unit or time extension for a temporary unit pursuant to § 264.553 2 3.
-Approval of a staging pile or staging pile operating term extension pursuant to § 264.554 2 O. Burden Reduction 1.
-[Reserved] 2.
-Development of one contingency plan based on Integrated Contingency Plan Guidance pursuant to § 264.52(b) 1 3.
-Changes to recordkeeping and reporting requirements pursuant to: §§ 264.56(i), 264.343(a)(2), 264.1061(b)(1),(d), 264.1062(a)(2), 264.196(f), 264.100(g), and 264.113(e)(5) 1 Changes to inspection frequency for tank systems pursuant to § 264.195(b) Changes to detection and compliance monitoring program pursuant to §§ 264.98(d), (g)(2), and (g)(3), 264.99(f), and 1 (g) 1
+9. Technology changes needed to meet standards under 40 CFR part 63 (Subpart EEE-National Emission Standards for Hazardous Air Pollutants From Hazardous Waste Combustors), provided the procedures of § 270.42(i) are followed.
+10. Changes to RCRA permit provisions needed to support transition to 40 CFR part 63 (Subpart EEE-National Emission Standards for Hazardous Air Pollutants From Hazardous Waste Combustors), provided the procedures of § 270.42(k) are followed.
+1. Containment Buildings.
+1. Modification or addition of containment building units: 2.
+Resulting in up to 25% increase in the facility's containment building storage or treatment capacity 10.
+Changes to RCRA permit provisions needed to support transition to 40 CFR part 63 (Subpart EEE-National Emission Standards for Hazardous Air Pollutants From Hazardous Waste Combustors), provided the procedures of §270.42(k) are followed.
+1. Containment Buildings.
+1. Modification or addition of containment building units: 2.
+Resulting in greater than 25% increase in the facility's containment building storage or treatment capacity Modification or addition of containment building units: a.
+Resulting in greater than 25% increase in the facility's containment building storage or treatment capacity a.
+Resulting in greater than 25% increase in the facility's containment building storage or treatment capacity Madification of a containment building unit or according containment quatern without increasing the consists of the Modification of a containment building unit or secondary containment system without increasing the capacity of the unit a.
+The unit capacity is not increased b.
+The replacement containment building meets the same conditions in the permit Modification of a containment building management practice Storage or treatment of different wastes in containment buildings: a.
+That require additional or different management practices b.
+That do not require additional or different management practices .
+Corrective Action: 1.
+Approval of a corrective action management unit pursuant to § 264.552 2.
+Approval of a temporary unit or time extension for a temporary unit pursuant to § 264.553 3.
+Approval of a staging pile or staging pile operating term extension pursuant to §264.554 Burden Reduction Approval of reduced inspection frequency for Performance Track member facilities for: a.
+Tanks systems pursuant to § 264.195 b.
+Containers pursuant to §264.174 c.
+Containment buildings pursuant to \$264.1101(c)(4) d.
+Areas subject to spills pursuant to §264.15(b)(4) Development of one contingency plan based on Integrated Contingency Plan Guidance pursuant to § 264.52(b) Changes to recordkeeping and reporting requirements pursuant to: §§ 264.56(i), 264.343(a)(2), 264.1061(b)(1),(d), 264.1062(a)(2), 264.196(f), 264.100(g), and 264.113(e)(5) Changes to inspection frequency for tank systems pursuant to § 264.195(b) Changes to detection and compliance monitoring program pursuant to §§ 264.98(d), (g)(2), and (g)(3), 264.99(f), and (g)

-1Class 1 modifications requiring prior Agency approval.
+1 Class 1 modifications requiring prior Agency approval.